PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-13 17:07:02
+Last updated: 2024-04-13 17:07:35
-Random Quote: B-Dawg, Barn Door, Stinson-natti, Bro-hio!
-Talk to me, how's it hangin'? - Robin Scherbatsky
+Random Quote: You don’t want a criminal lawyer.
+You want a criminal lawyer. - Jesse Pinkman